kdschmidt1/Sail_Instrument/Readme.md

 ===========================

 ![nur ein Beispiel](https://github.com/kdschmidt1/SegelDisplay/blob/71ac24c061e987fd91be5aa5c0502e03e30a74df/Images/Achtung.png "Beispielbild")

-**This Plugin only works with a AVNAV-Version including Canvas-Overlays (Pull request already initiated)**
+**This Plugin only works with a AVNAV-Version including Canvas-Overlays (Pull request [211](https://github.com/wellenvogel/avnav/pull/211) already initiated) but up to now denied.If you would like to test the functionality anyhow, you can find a debian package in the bin directory.
+You have to rename it to ..._all.deb (without .py) and install it with sudo dpkg -i avnav...._all.deb

+**

 This project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).